 Don’t let small children play in uncovered sandboxes that might be used as litter boxes by neighborhood cats.
 Keep your children out of the dirt in parks that may be used by local dogs.

 Another important tip is to avoid oral contact with your pet.
 Don’t share food or kiss your pet on the mouth.
 Pregnant women and people who have weakened immune systems should never clean out cat litter boxes or handle cat feces.
-They can be exposed to a disease called toxoplasmosis, which is transmitted this way.
+They can be exposed to a disease called toxoplasmosis.
 Toxoplasmosis can cause severe birth defects in an unborn child if the mother is infected during pregnancy.
 Anyone cleaning out a litter box should wash his or her hands thoroughly afterward.

 Have your pet dewormed and vaccinated exactly the way your vet recommends.
-This not only keeps your pet healthy, it decreases your risk of getting parasites and diseases from your pet.
-Also, control fleas and ticks on your pets and in your house.
+This keeps your pet healthy and decreases your risk of getting parasites and diseases from your pet.
+Control fleas and ticks on your pets and in your house.
 Fleas and ticks can make both you and your pet miserable.
 It can make you sick.

 Don’t feed raw meat to your pets.
 And don’t let your cat or dog hunt and eat wild animals.
 This is how cats get the toxoplasmosis parasite.
 Keep your pets away from wild animals or stray pets (which may be unvaccinated or sick).